topjohnwu/Magisk/docs/tutorials.md

 - Check SafetyNet status with Magisk Manager.
 Google banned the usage of old APIs, and many "SafetyNet Detection" apps you used were never updated and thus cannot provide correct information. **Trust the SafetyNet check included in Magisk Manager!**
 - Start clean: my advice is always the easy route - **use stock ROMs**.
 If you prefer custom ROMs, choose stable, official builds from well-reputed teams.
 - If you cannot even pass **basicIntegrity**, there are some serious issues!
-Even though in theory Magisk Modules can be hidden by MagiskHide, you should first try enabling *Core-Only Mode* and see if it makes any difference.
+Even though in theory Magisk Modules can be hidden by MagiskHide, you should first make sure that you didn't turn logger buffer size off.
+If it doesn't pass try enabling *Core-Only Mode* and see if it makes any difference.
 If it still doesn't pass, the ROM you're using is the problem.
 If it passes, experiment and narrow down the problematic module(s).

 <p align="center"><img src="images/core_only.png" width="250"/></p>